Adam is available for Consulting, Keynotes, Speaking, Teaching, Workshops & Writing.

 Bloomsbury, HIGGS, Positive Luxury, The Fine Print Magazine

-“Fashion design will be less about physically designed garments, and more about digitally designed online identities.
-This is the hybrid realm of fashion, marketing, psychology, cybernetics, cultural critique, philosophy and a mix of magic.”
+“Fashion design will be less about physically designed garments and more about digitally designed online identities - a hybrid realm of fashion, marketing, psychology, cybernetics, cultural critique, philosophy and a mix of magic.”